lamini-ai/lamini-ai.github.io/docs/authenticate.md

-# Authenticate
+# API Authentication

-Welcome to this easy 2-step auth.
-Estimated time: 2 minutes.

-If you want to host Lamini in your VPC or on prem, check out the [enterprise installer instructions](/enterprise_install).

 ## 1. Get your Lamini API key 🔑

 Your API key is at [https://app.lamini.ai/account](https://app.lamini.ai/account).
 If it's your first time, create a free account by logging in.

+If you're self-managing Lamini Platform on your own GPUs, check out the [OIDC authentication docs](self_managed/OIDC.md) for setting up user auth.

 ## 2. Authenticate